 If you're one of those strange multi-sport types, you can use it for running too.

-The now-discontinued base model in Garmin's GPS range seemed decent but a bit expensive at £110 when it was first launched, but you can now find it for around £90.
+The now-discontinued base model in Garmin's GPS range seemed decent but a bit expensive at £110 when it was first launched, but you can now find it for under £90.
 Given you can get an Edge 25 for around the same price (see below), we'd get that instead.
-That said, the eBay seller listed above has one left at this price, and you can get it for £87.79 from Amazon.

 The Edge 20 logs your route and standard bike computer speed and distance data, and lets you race yourself against previous rides on the same route.